Bedouin: Syria

+Lebanon

+Bedouins are concentrated in the Beqaa Governorate, although they form a minority there.
+Many Lebanese people from all over Lebanon have some Arab Bedouin origins, since Arabs migrated to Lebanon from Yemen & Saudi Arabia.

+In the present day, Bedouin communities, particularly in Lebanon’s southern border region, have undergone significant socio-cultural changes, shifting from a traditionally nomadic lifestyle to settled farming, including tobacco cultivation.
+Additionally, increased border demarcations, such as those between Lebanon and Israel, have separated many Bedouin families, although kinship ties do remain.
+Bedu have become increasingly connected to the sectarian political system.
+According to Munira Khayyat, "[t]oday the main identifying quality of bedu, like all of the communities that inhabit the borderland (and all citizens of Lebanon), is their sectarian identity", with Bedouin communities being "claimed and cultivated".

 Palestine

 Palestinian Bedouins were originally from the Negev Desert.
 In the course of the 1948 Palestine war, they fled or were displaced from their land.
 Other Bedouins were expelled from the Negev in 1953 and had relocated to the West Bank, which at the time belonged to Jordan.
 Today, there are 40,000 Bedouins in the whole of the West Bank, including 27,000 people under Israeli military control in Area C. Unlike Negev Bedouins, West Bank Bedouins are not Israeli citizens.
-Bedouin communities in the West bank have been targeted with forcible relocations to townships to accommodate the growth of Israeli settlements on the outskirts of East Jerusalem.
-Bedouins also live in the Gaza strip, including 5,000 in Om al-Nasr.
+Bedouin communities in the West bank have been targeted with forcible relocations to townships to accommodate the growth of illegal Israeli settlements on the outskirts of East Jerusalem.
+Bedouins also live in the Gaza Strip, including 5,000 in Om al-Nasr.
 However, the number of nomadic Bedouins is shrinking and many are now settled.